Noche UFC: Alexa Grasso vs. Valentina Shevchenko 2 - Fight card, start time, live streams

 What comes after Noche UFC: Grasso vs. Shevchenko 2?

-The next event after UFC Fight Night: Grasso vs. Shevchenko 2 is UFC Fight Night: Fiziev vs. Gamrot, and this event will happen on September 23rd from the APEX facility in Las Vegas, Nevada.
+The next event after Noche UFC: Grasso vs. Shevchenko 2 is UFC Fight Night: Fiziev vs. Gamrot, and this event will happen on September 23rd from the APEX facility in Las Vegas, Nevada.
 Headlining that card will be the UFC’s #6 ranked lightweight, Rafael Fiziev, taking on the #7 ranked, Mateusz Gamrot.
 The co-main event here is where the promotion’s #10 ranked featherweight, Bryce Mitchell, makes his return to action by facing the #12 ranked, Dan Ige.

 You know you can count on us for quick, consistent quality MMA coverage.
 Bloody Elbow is an independent, reader supported publication.
 Please subscribe to our newsletter to keep up with our best work and learn how you can support the site.